atomisthq/docs/docs/concepts.md

 information and delivers it to the appropriate users in actionable ways.
 The Atomist Bot provides this exact interface for everyone working in and around software development and delivery.

-**CLI** - Many developers prefer working on the command line, prototyping and hacking together clever solutions to vexing problems.
-Atomist provides a CLI that you can use to invoke Rugs as you develop them locally.

 **None** - The real power of Atomist is achieved when no interface is necessary.
 Put another way, Atomist is about driving to *complete*